Navigation between pages

 Validation on page navigation

-It is possible to trigger validation when the user tries to navigate to a different page.
-This can be done by adding the string validatePage
+It is possible to check validation when the user tries to navigate to a different page, if there are validation errors, the user will be prevented from proceeding.

 {